SpencerRas04/SpencerRas04.github.io/README.txt

+An early version of my proffesional portfolio.
+I modified a boiler plate page, all the credits are below.

 Paradigm Shift by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)